Answers to exercises and questions in Java Course Material

 } // end of class

-Accept a file from user and display its content in reverse order - first line last and last line first.
+Accept file name from user and display contents of file in reverse order- first line last.

 String line = br.readLine();